RACGP Fellowship Examination (FRACGP) Format Explained

 - KFP practice with AI grading calibrated to RACGP key-feature expectations.

-- OSCE communication practice structured around the RACGP marking domains.
+- CCE communication practice structured around the RACGP marking domains.

 Start your 7-day free PRIMEX trial for the RACGP Fellowship Examination (FRACGP) and practise in the format you will actually sit.